 To give a further look into Ancestry as a company, let’s rewind the clocks a bit more and dig deeper into a time when data was hardly even thought of, economically or technologically.

 As the company only continued to grow, they were truly among the first companies to really take action in uploading their data to the internet.
-While the internet was still in its early days, they take pride in having seen the potential in what was to come.
+While the internet was still in its early days, they took pride in having seen the potential in what was to come.
 In fact, this is one of the main reasons that Blackstone acquired the majority of the company’s equity.
 As of 2020, Ancestry has nearly 30 billion online records in its database.

 What is Ancestry.com?